DorukBu/SymmetryChecker-Go/readme.md

 - Wild card presence in the string
 - Imputation of the wildcard with the mirroring letter
 - Possible permutations generated with the set of letters in the string if there are mirroring wild cards

+## Goals
+The goal of the project is to cover a few key pillars:
+- Create a Go project w/ respect to best practices & Go module structure
+- Build a full CI/ CD pipeline including test , benchmarks, automated deployment, and verbose logging.
+- Employ serverless tools such as GitHub Actions, AWS API Gateway, AWS Lambda.